Training Reasoning Models on Saturated Problems via Failure-Prefix Conditioning: Recovery From Misleading Reasoning

+Failure-prefix conditioning directs exploration toward failure-prone regions of the response space, enabling the model to better recover from early mistakes.
+In this section, we evaluate how well our method improves recovery from misleading early reasoning.

+Recall that, in Section~\ref{sec:main_results}, we evaluate each model by generating 32 responses for every MATH500 question.
+We reuse the same rollouts to analyze recovery behavior.
+We compare five models: \emph{Base}, \emph{Saturated}, \emph{Medium}, and two variants of our method: (i) \emph{FP-target}, which selects prefixes to match target accuracy $\tau=0.5$, and (ii) \emph{FP-fixed}, which uses a fixed truncation ratio $\gamma=0.5$.

-Recall that, in Section~\ref{sec:main_results}, for each MATH500 question evaluated we generate 32 responses from each of the four models.
-We select the subset of questions for which all four models produce at least one correct and one incorrect response, resulting in 176 questions.
-This ensures that all the models have the capability to recover from misleading reasoning for all the questions.
-Then, for each model and each selected question, we randomly sample one incorrect response and construct prefixes corresponding to 10\%, 20\%, …, 90\% of the response length.
-Conditioning on each prefix, we generate 32 continued rollouts and compute the resulting rollout accuracy (inference details in Appendix~\ref{appendix:iterative}).
+We select the subset of questions for which all models produce at least one correct and one incorrect response, yielding 131 questions.
+This ensures that recovery is feasible for all models.
+For each model and question, we sample one incorrect response and construct prefixes at 10\%, 20\%, …, 90\% of its length.
+Conditioning on each prefix, we generate 32 continued rollouts and compute rollout accuracy (details in Appendix~\ref{appendix:inference_details}).
 We group and average rollout accuracies by the percentage values and analyze how accuracy degrades as the prefix extends further into an incorrect reasoning trajectory.
-This measures the model’s ability to recover from increasingly misleading early reasoning.

-As shown in Figure~\ref{fig:recovery}, all four models consistently exhibit declining rollout accuracy as the failure prefix extends.
-This is consistent with prior observation that LLMs suffer from "tunnel vision", where misleading early reasoning steps increasingly constrain subsequent generation and lock the model into suboptimal reasoning paths~\cite{wen2025parathinker}.

-However, the failure-prefix model exhibits a substantially smaller drop in accuracy compared to the other three models.
-For example, at a 30\% failure prefix, the failure-prefix model shows an 11.5-point drop in rollout accuracy (65.2 to 53.7), whereas the base model drops by 23.8 points (59.1 to 35.5), the saturated-trained model by 22.2 points (60.9 to 38.7), and the medium-trained model by 22.5 points (63.3 to 40.8).
-This gap in degradation persists consistently across the entire range of prefix lengths.
-These results suggest its stronger robustness to misleading prefixes.